Fourth Stimulus Check: Is Another Relief Payment Coming?

 The housing market has also surged, thanks to low interest rates and people stuck at home realizing the limitations of their living space.
 The National Association of Realtors recently reported that the national median sales price for an existing home hit $350,300 in May, up 23.6 percent from May of 2020.
 That number rose all over the country.
 Much of that rise was helped along by houses priced above the median.
 Housing inventory increased over April, but was still down 20.6 percent year over year.
 And of the homes that sold in May, 89 percent were for sale for less than a month.

 While certain experts foresee some of the strongest economic growth in decades, many are also worried about higher inflation.
-Recent projections indicate that prices will rise about 5.0 percent in 2021, as compared to 2.3 percent in 2019 and 1.7 percent in 2020.
+Recent projections indicate that prices will rise about 5.0 percent in 2021, though the Fed believes inflation will be more like 3 percent.
+That’s compared to the 2.3 percent rate in 2019 and 1.7 percent rate in 2020.
 The latest data shows prices rising 5.0 percent over the last 12 months, the highest 12-month rate in over a decade.
 May prices moved up 0.6 percent from April.
 Much of the rise stems from shortages in the used car market.
 Lumber prices also have played a part.
 Some of the rise is also likely due to depressed prices returning as the economy moves on from the pandemic.

 According to Yeva Nersisyan, Associate Professor of Economics at Franklin & Marshall College, “we had a whole year where prices didn’t really increase.
 And for some stuff they actually decreased.
 So, if you’re comparing this year to that year, then the reading is going to be higher than if the prices had continued to just go up.
 If there wasn’t a pandemic, the prices would just go up more steadily, and we wouldn’t see that kind of a jump that we saw recently.”